Skip to main content

 Custom emoji sequence for the shortened URL.
 Must contain only emojis, no other character is allowed.
 Anything beyond 15 emojis will be stripped by the API.

-Maximum length: 15
+Maximum string length: 15

 Example: